 There aren’t many pictures of the actual turret fitted to the base vehicle about the interwebs but this one seems to be it.

-The crew sat in a hull down pod, driver in front and gunner and commander behind and to the sides.
-Like the recent Puma design, this sacrificed a little situational awareness for smaller dimensions, better protection and improved collaboration between crew.
+The crew sat in a hull-down pod, driver in front and gunner and commander behind and to the sides.
+Like the recent Puma design, this sacrificed a little situational awareness for smaller dimensions, better protection and improved collaboration between the crew.
 The turreted version mounted the 40mm CTA cannon and a 7.62mm machine gun.
-The commanders thermal viewer was a direct lift of the M1 MBT but the main sensor was a new design, mounted on a 5m elevating mast that when not in use, allowed the sensor head to be retracted beneath armour.
-The elevating senor allowed the vehicle to remain in dead ground or behind cover.
-The hybrid electric drive provided 500kw of lithium ion/diesel engine power that could accelerate the vehicle to just under 50kph in 9 seconds and achieve a top speed of 90kph.
+The commander thermal viewer was a direct lift of the M1 MBT but the main sensor was a new design, mounted on a 5m elevating mast that when not in use, allowed the sensor head to be retracted beneath the armour.
+The elevating senor allowed the vehicle to remain in the dead ground or behind cover.
+The hybrid-electric drive provided 500kw of lithium-ion/diesel engine power that could accelerate the vehicle to just under 50kph in 9 seconds and achieve a top speed of 90kph.
 When the silent mode was engaged, the battery capacity allowed it to travel 6 to 10km and the total range was 650km.
 The base protection package resulted in a vehicle weight of 19 tonnes.

 An impressive vehicle by any measure

-Sula systems helped to develop the overwatch anti tank guided weapon mockup.
-This could carry four 50kg weapons in an elevating turret and was designed to accommodate a mix of Brimstone and Hellfire II with the option to take a tri mode variant.
-Integrating with the Apache Attack Helicopter Longbow radar it could team up and provide a non line of sight anti tank overwatch capability.
+Sula systems helped to develop the overwatch anti-tank guided weapon mockup.
+This could carry four 50kg weapons in an elevating turret and be designed to accommodate a mix of Brimstone and Hellfire II with the option to take a tri-mode variant.
+Integrating with the Apache Attack Helicopter Longbow radar it could team up and provide a non line of sight anti-tank overwatch capability.